-Today is May 5th, so first and foremost I would like to wish a happy Cinco de Mayo to Mexicans and non-Mexicans alike that all can’t wait to spend the day partying.
+Today is May 5th, so first and foremost, I would like to wish everybody a happy Cinco de Mayo

-These aforementioned party poopers are called social justice warriors, and I’ve already outlined my hatred for them in my preceding Fenway blog.
-Social justice warriors have a problem with non-Mexican people celebrating Cinco de Mayo because they consider it “cultural appropriation”, which is a made up buzzword that morons like them use and sincerely believe.
+These kinds of people have a problem with non-Mexican people celebrating Cinco de Mayo because they consider it “cultural appropriation”, which is just another made up buzzword that morons like them use and sincerely believe

 Here’s the official definition of cultural appropriation

-So basically they’re saying that nobody should ever be allowed to do, wear, say, or celebrate anything from cultures that aren’t their own because that is somehow wrong.
-How?
-This belief that people can’t share certain pieces of their own culture or borrow and celebrate certain aspects of other cultures is ridiculous.
-That’s pretty much just societal segregation rebranded as a social justice cause if you think about it for a second, and it’s exact opposite of why this country is so unique.
+That’s pretty much just societal segregation rebranded as a social justice cause if you think about it for a second, and it’s the exact opposite of why this country is so unique.
 America is a melting pot of all kinds of different people and cultures, and that’s what makes us such a great nation.
-We should be encouraging people to adopt customs from different cultures, not shaming it.
+We should be encouraging people to adopt customs from different cultures, not shaming it

-I can’t stand the losers that complain about harmless shit like this, and just for the sake of an argument, I’m going to attempt to take cultural appropriation seriously for a second (Which is honestly hard to do because it’s such an ass backwards way of thinking).
+I can’t stand the losers that complain about harmless shit like this, but just for the sake of an argument, I’m going to attempt to take cultural appropriation seriously for a second (Which is honestly hard to do because it’s such an ass backwards way of thinking)

-Let’s say that white people shouldn’t celebrate Cinco de Mayo because they aren’t Mexican, so therefore they shouldn’t use their Independence Day as an excuse to party.
+Let’s say that they’re right.
+White people shouldn’t celebrate Cinco de Mayo because they aren’t Mexican, so therefore they shouldn’t use their Independence Day as an excuse to party.

 Okay, fair enough.

 When St. Patrick’s Day comes around next year, only people with 100% Irish ancestry can drink beer and wear green.
-If I see anybody that isn’t Irish wearing a green “Kiss me I’m Irish” shirt or shamrock stickers on their face, I’m going to punch them in the face for their disgusting appropriation of my culture.
+If I see anybody that isn’t Irish wearing a green “Kiss me I’m Irish” shirt or shamrock stickers on their face while walking around in Southie, I’m going to punch them in the face for their disgusting appropriation of my culture

 And why stop at holidays?
-If I ever walk past a restaurant and see a black couple eating spaghetti and meatballs or some other Italian dish, I’m going to run in there, smack the bowl off the table, and scream, “You aren’t Italian, stop appropriating their culture!” directly in their faces.
+Cultural appropriation is everywhere you look, and it must be stopped immediately.
+If I ever walk past a restaurant and see a black couple eating spaghetti and meatballs or some other Italian dish, I’m going to run in there, smack the bowl off the table, and scream, “You aren’t Italian, stop appropriating their culture!” directly in their faces

 A Chinese guy wearing a cowboy hat and overalls?
-Not on my watch.
-I’ve deputized myself as an official Cultural Appropriation Officer, and unless you’re a cowboy, you shouldn’t be appropriating cowboy culture by dressing like one because it’s offensive to real cowboys.
+Not on my fucking watch.
+I’ve recently deputized myself as an official Cultural Appropriation Officer, so unless you’re a cowboy, you shouldn’t be appropriating cowboy culture by dressing like one because it’s offensive to real cowboys

-Sharing and adopting cultures is part of being human.
+Like I said before, sharing and adopting cultures is part of being human.
 If your culture has good elements to it, naturally other people are going to adopt these things.
 Every single invention, dance, food etc. came from somewhere, and if it’s universally liked by others, obviously it’s going to spread beyond the original group that coined it.
-This is a practice that should be encouraged, not demonized.
-That’s why I think cultural appropriation is a stupid term, and it should be called cultural appreciation if anything.
+Plus, as a member of the original group that is being adopted from, you should be proud that other cultures also enjoy whatever it is and want to adopt certain things that come from your background.
+This sort of cultural give-and-take is a practice that should be encouraged, not demonized.
+That’s why I think cultural appropriation is a stupid term, and it should be called cultural appreciation if anything

-Now that I got that out of the way I’ve got cervezas to drink , tacos to eat, and culture to appropriate.
-Consider me a very light-skinned Mexican for the day, because it’s beautiful out and I hope my liver is ready for a workout.
-So whether you are actually Mexican or are just using today as an excuse to rip tequila shots and eat a dozen tacos, feliz Cinco de Mayo everybody.
+Now that I got that out of the way, I’ve got cervezas to drink , tacos to eat, and culture to appropriate.
+Consider me a very light-skinned Mexican for the day, because it’s beautiful out and I hope my liver is ready for a workout